Alvinn8/svcraft-audio/README.md

 url: https://svcraft-audio.alvinn8.repl.co
 ```

 It is recomended to host your own websocket server and change to `url` to that.
 To do so, download this repository and copy the `server` and `web` folders.
-Then run `node server.js`.
+Then run `npm install` and `node server.js` in the `server` directory.
 Note that the server needs https and wss, so a host like repl.it might be a good choice.

 ## Technical information
 ![image showing the technical parts of how svcraft-audio works.](img/svcraft-audio.svg)